OpenEvidence AI pricing: A complete 2026 guide

 OpenEvidence AI is highly specialized for medical applications, meaning it lacks the ability to be trained on proprietary business data.
 It also doesn't integrate into general business workflows like customer support or internal knowledge management systems, making it unsuitable for most companies.

 No, OpenEvidence AI's knowledge base is fixed and draws exclusively from public, peer-reviewed medical literature.
-It cannot be trained on proprietary company documents, making it an impractical solution for internal business knowledge management.
+It cannot be trained on proprietary company documents, making it an impractical solution for internal knowledge management.

 Verified healthcare professionals, primarily those in the US with recognized credentials like a National Provider Identifier (NPI), must complete a specific professional verification process.
 Once verified, they can access the free, ad-supported platform.